METS-Programme/ugandaemr-usermanual/backup_and_restoration.md

 4. Once the backup is complete, a message is displayed with the status.
 ![Backup complete](images/backup/backup4.jpg)
 ## Database Restore
-The UgandaEMR installer includes HeidiSQL a tool that allows the restoration of backup files into the database.
+The UgandaEMR installer includes HeidiSQL a tool that allows the restoration of backup files into the backend database.